uchihatashi/Prediction-of-Demand-for-Shared-Bikes/README.md

 ****

 ## Business Goals:
-1. If the `temperature` is highly correlated and hiving a high coefficient with `cnt,` but we know from `EDA` that if the temperature goes higher than 35, we see fewer bikes rented.
+1. The `temperature` is highly correlated and having a high coefficient with `cnt,` but we know from `EDA` that if the temperature goes higher than 35, we see fewer bikes rented.
 So they should know that when the temperature is between `20-35`, there will be more people renting bikes.
 2. If the weather is like `Light Snow, Light Rain + Thunderstorm + Scattered clouds, Light Rain + Scattered clouds,` then people tend to rent bikes less.
 3. The windspeed shows a negative coefficient with `y or cnt,` but we need to know when wind speed is between `5-20` then people rent more bikes through EDA, but we have to know that wind speed above will always affect.
 4. `spring` shows a negative coefficient with `y or cnt,` so we should offer more in `spring.`